I love reading some of the internet search phrases people use to find my blog.

 I’ve found that it’s hard to live forward when I’ve engaged reverse gear.

-Before you allow such words to leave your mouth, always remember no one ever got motivated (to change) by a beat down.
+Before you allow such words to leave your mouth, always remember no one ever got motivated to change by a verbal or emotional beat down.

-Such words are often an exaggeration and will never move your relationship to a better place.
+Such words are often exaggerated and will never move your relationship to a better place.

 Jim Rohn said no one ever drifted to the top of a mountain.